coop-a-loop/mikes-powershell-script-portfolio/README.md

 ---

-### 🔹 Generate Ninja Org and Location GUIDs
+### 🔹 Generate NinjaOne Org and Location GUIDs
-**File:** `generate ninja org and location guids if empty and update existing to all caps if needed.ps1`
+**File:** `generate ninjaone org and location guids if empty and update existing to all caps if needed.ps1`
 **Description:**
 Uses the NinjaOne API to:
 - Generate organization and location GUIDs if they are missing
 - Standardize existing GUIDs to uppercase
-- Update global custom fields accordingly
+- Updates NinjaOne global custom fields accordingly

 ---